adamsteer/f4g-oceania-pdal/workshop/0-introduction.md

 All of our exercises today are run from there.

+## Questions and F=feedback

+Feel free to ask questions anytime.
+Be aware you may be asked to wait for an answer...

+Please give feedback!
+Use the post-it notes to provide anonymous feedback.
+We'll use software carpentry style, 1 up, 1 down feedback on sticky notes.
+At break time stick them to the wall, and I'll read them.
+If anything can be improved for the second session, we'll try to do it.
+A feedback session will be held at the end.
+Don't be shy here - the longer you wait to provide input the harder your task will be!

 ## Running order

 ### Session 1 [1:30 - 3:10, 100 minutes]